Putting the word Douche in "douchebag."

 - The Johnny Bravo episode "Non, Oui, Oui Pour Johnny" has Johnny and his mother take a French class where the teacher is a French-accented jerk who is obsessed with stinky cheese and responds to Johnny winning the final quiz by chewing up Johnny's tickets to France as well as his passort, then messing up his hair.
 The last action results in Johnny's mom kicking the man's ass.

 - In the Johnny Test revival episode "Johnny Test, 90210", Johnny messing with his sisters' teleporter warps reality and fuses their hometown with different locations.
 When he turns it into a Paris hybrid, his family all turn into mimes with his sisters assaulting him with a baguette for seemingly no reason.

 - Discussed in The Looney Tunes Show episode "It's a Handbag!" after Lola offers to buy a painting for $22 from the Louvre.
 The French woman she tries to buy it from walks away, visibly annoyed.

 - Mr. Rude in The Mr. Men Show.
 In fact, every dub of him (US, UK, Australia) has him French!

-- Explained on The Simpsons.
-When Mr. Burns steals a Trillion Dollar Bill that was intended to re-build France after WW 2, the DeGaulle knockoff declares: "We will be rude and snooty to [the Americans] forever!"
+- In "The Trouble with Trillions", it's explained that Mr. Burns stole a Trillion Dollar Bill that was intended to re-build Europe after WWII.
+While waiting for the never arriving money the Charles DeGaulle knockoff declares: "I say we just act snooty to [the Americans] forever!"

 - Jean "Crook" Duprey from Spiral Zone.